 NYC-based author and performance poet, Sapphire, had her novel Push turned into the film “Precious.”
 Sapphire’s poetry, fiction, and essays have appeared in The New York Times Magazine, The New York Times Book Review, The Black Scholar, The New Yorker, and other publications.

-Jonathan Safran Foer, Best known for his novels Everything Is Illuminated and Extremely Loud & Incredibly Close, lives somewhere in Brooklyn.
-He is a creative writing instructor at NYU and published the novel, Here I Am, in 2016.
+Jonathan Safran Foer, Best is known for his novels Everything Is Illuminated and Extremely Loud & Incredibly Close, lives somewhere in Brooklyn.
+He is a creative writing instructor at NYU and published the book, Here I Am, in 2016.

 Sloane Crosley, a contributing editor to both Vanity Fair and Interview Magazine, lives in the West Village.
 Known for her two collections of essays, I Was Told There’d Be Cake and How Did You Get This Number, she published the novel The Clasp in 2015.